 Vacancies

-Any vacancy must be filled in the same manner as an original appointment.
+Any vacancy shall be filled in the same manner as an original appointment.

 Quorum

-A quorum must consist of a majority of the members of the Board, excluding vacancies.
-A director abstaining from a vote shall be counted in determining a quorum.
+A quorum shall consist of a majority of the members of the Board, excluding vacancies.
+A Director abstaining from a vote shall be counted in determining a quorum.

 A quorum is required for any action taken by a committee.
-A quorum for a committee is at least three of the directors authorized to serve on the committee.
+A quorum for any committee is at least three of the Directors authorized to serve on the committee.

 Voting

-The act of a majority of the directors present in person at a meeting at which a quorum is present shall be the act of the Board, unless a greater percentile is required by law or by these Bylaws.
+The act of a majority of the Directors present in person at a meeting at which a quorum is present shall be the act of the Board, unless a greater percentile is required by law or by these Bylaws.
 Each member of the Board shall be entitled to one (1) vote.

 Proxies Prohibited

-A director shall not be permitted to exercise his or her vote by proxy at any meeting.
+A Director shall not be permitted to exercise his or her vote by proxy at any meeting.

 Powers